 What Caused the 2021 Peak

-The 18.6x median EV/Revenue in Q4 2021 required an extraordinary confluence of factors:
+The 16.9x median (December 2020 and again in August 2021) required an extraordinary confluence of factors:

 Zero Interest Rate Policy (ZIRP)